Enumeration of corner polyhedra and 3-connected Schnyder labelings: Bijections with walks in the quadrant

 We first specialize the KMSW bijection (in the bipartite setting) to the $P$-admissible bipolar orientations.
 A \emph{$P$-admissible tandem walk} is an even tandem walk where every face-step $(-i,j)$ starting at even (resp. odd) $y$ has $j\geq 1$ (resp. $i\geq 1$).
 Via Proposition~\ref{claim:poly} we obtain:

-\begin{prop} Polyhedral orientations are in bijection with $P$-admissible quadrant tandem walks starting at the origin and ending on the $x$-axis.
-If the polyhedral orientation has $n$ inner vertices, among which $a$ are red, $b$ are blue, and $c$ are green, then the corresponding $P$-admissible tandem walk has length $n$, with $a$ SE steps starting at even $y$, $b$ SE steps starting at odd $y$, and $c$ face-steps. \end{prop}
+\begin{prop} For $n\geq 1$, polyhedral orientations with $n$ inner vertices, among which $a$ are red, $b$ are blue, and $c$ are green, are in bijection with $P$-admissible tandem walks in the quadrant that start at the origin, end on the $x$-axis, and have $n$ steps, among which $a$ are SE steps starting at even $y$, $b$ are SE steps starting at odd $y$, and $c$ are face-steps. \end{prop}

 We then specialize the KMSW bijection to the S-transverse bipolar orientations.
 For this (given Remark~\ref{rk:transvers}), we need a weighted terminology: a step $s$ in a tandem walk is said to be \emph{weighted} by $w\in\mathbb{N}$ if $s$ comes with an integer in $[1..w]$ (for the enumeration, the weights of the steps composing the walk have to be multiplied, those where no weight is indicated are implicitly assumed to have weight $1$).
 An \emph{$S$-admissible tandem walk} is defined as an even tandem walk such that every face-step $(-i,j)$ with even entries is of the form $i=2\ell+2,j=2r+2$ and is weighted by $\binom{\ell+r}{r}$, every face-step $(-i,j)$ with odd entries and starting at even $y$ is of the form $i=2\ell+1,j=2r+3$ and is weighted by $\binom{\ell+r}{r}$, and every face-step $(-i,j)$ with odd entries and starting at odd $y$ is of the form $i=2\ell+3,j=2r+1$ and is weighted by $\binom{\ell+r}{r}$.
 Via Proposition~\ref{claim:schnyder} and Remark~\ref{rk:transvers}, we obtain: